tepidbread/SeniorProject2018-2019/README.md

 Bradley University - Dept. of Electrical and Computer Engineering<br>
 1501 W Bradley Ave, Peoria, IL 61625 USA<br>

-## At this point, ALL CODE in this repository is a work in progress and subject to change.<br>
+## ALL CODE in this repository is a work in progress and subject to change.<br>

 bin
 * noros